mivandev/starter-academic/content/post/simpy/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Creating a Discrete-Event Simulation for health economic analysis in Python.
+summary: A Discrete-Event Simulation for health economic analysis in Python with SimPy and OOP.

 # Link this post with a project
 projects: []